brandonhellman/prolific-assistant/README.md

-This project was bootstrapped with [Create Web Extension](https://github.com/kadauchi/create-web-extension).
+This project was bootstrapped with [WebExtension Create](https://github.com/kadauchi/webextension-create).

 ## Available Scripts